 Different activities will level up your various stats, all of which give you some kind of gameplay advantage, so it's a good idea to try and max these out as soon as possible.
 Though it may be tempting to jump headfirst into the newest and most lucrative content, you'll probably not have the funds for that starting out, and getting familiar with the simpler content - including jobs, races, contact missions and side activities like repossessing cars for Simeon - can be a good launchpad prior to getting into the more complex activities.

 Heists were introduced to GTA Online via DLC, and though many popular and game-changing DLCs have followed, they still remain relevant to this day, and should be your number one way of getting money before you jump into the world of businesses.
 If you don't have a crew or group of friends, it may be daunting, but heisting with randoms isn't so bad.
+While Rockstar took things in a business-related direction for a while, between The Doomsday Heist, The Diamond Casino Heist and The Cayo Perico Heist, heists have once again entered the high-earning endgame content category.
+While still not quite competitive with efficiently run businesses, they're definitively viable ways to earn in-game, and with Cayo Perico, you can even do it solo.

 Alongside these more serious "main" activities, you can also faff around in GTA Online even more than in story mode.
 There are a bunch of jumping challenges spread throughout the map, or you can hook up with VIPs and CEOs as a bodyguard or associate to earn something of a stable salary.
 Daily Objectives rotate every 24 hours and help spice up your sessions, with ample rewards for players diligently completing them all.